 This chart is based on Fok, A.T.K., “A Contribution to the Analysis of Energy Losses in Transient Pipe Flow”, Ph.D.
 Thesis, University of Ottawa, 1987.

-T/Tc is time over time to fully close (so 0.5 would mean 50% relative closure, or "stroke") and A/Ao is area over full area (which can be correlated to discharge coefficient, so it is essentially relative discharge coefficient).
+T/Tc is time over time to fully close.
+So, 0.5 for example would mean 50% relative closure, or "stroke" which is typically related to the number of turns for example, so 50% meaning half of the number of turns it takes for the valve to go from fully open to fully closed.
+A/Ao is area over full area (which can be correlated to discharge coefficient, so it is essentially relative discharge coefficient).
 Basically it shows the relationship between stroke and discharge coefficient.
 Meaning, one particular valve will have a different flow control characteristic when closed half way versus another type of valve.

 If your particular valve doesn't align with these relationships, you always have the option to choose "user defined" as the valve type, then enter your own relationship between %closed and %discharge coefficient.
 Or, you could of course enter valve positions the traditional way using headloss coefficient or Discharge coefficient instead of %closed.